civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_trigger_info.md

 ## Summary

-Define MYSQL Triggers.
+This hook allows you to define MySQL triggers.

+## Notes

 Using the hooks causes them not to clash with core or other extension triggers.
 They are compiled into one trigger with core triggers.